“Canada has one of the most amazing backyards in the entire world and I think we need to get out there and enjoy that backyard a little more.”

 There are people who do the bare minimum asked of them.
 Colin Harris isn’t one of those people.

-“Looking back, I think that was the start of the dream to run across the country,” says Colin.
+“Looking back, I think that was the start of the dream to run across the country,” he says.
 “I just had a sense of wanting to keep running.”

 Running down a dream

 On January 17, 2011, that dream began coming true.
 Through Take Me Outside (TMO), the non-profit organization he founded in 2010, Colin embarked on a nine-month journey across the country.
 His goal: to run approximately 7,500km from St. John’s, Newfoundland to Victoria, British Columbia, raising awareness of outdoor education along the way.

 Kickass Canadian Emily Wilson recommended Colin for this site.
 When I interviewed him, he was just past Gravenhurst, Ontario, and about to set out on the most challenging leg of his run—the solo part.
 His good friend Sarah Powell took a leave of absence from her teaching position in Dartmouth, Nova Scotia, to drive Colin’s RV and support him throughout his run.
 But due to personal obligations, Sarah returned home in late June, and from western Ontario onward, Colin will be completing most of the journey on his own.
 He’s got a few pinch-hitters lined up to drive, including his father, but the rest of the time his plan is to stagger runs between hitchhiking back to his RV and driving back to where he stopped, before taking off again on foot.

 When Colin brought me up to speed on his situation, I was awestruck.
 His tenacity, perseverance and dedication, not to mention endurance, had me wondering: how did this all come about?